bexilsley.com ✴

 Result: 11100001

-And so when you do this a second time, it flips everything back, like using the same key to both lock and unlock a door.
+And so when you do this a second time, it switches everything back, like using the same key to both lock and unlock a door.
 It’s just enough to keep tinkerers out.
 For 34 years, it did.

 I was able to unmangle the original images, and more importantly, I can now edit them for use in my sequel.